 Pasta, rice, bread, tortillas, cake and doughnuts represent thousands of extra calories for people who consume these carbs – White Flour is nutritionally useless and provides the base for empty calories from a second whammy of high fructose corn syrup that is in baked and packaged goods consumers buy every day.

 Portions for many of these foods are so large it is easy to consume much more than intended.
 One cup of cooked pasta is about 200 calories before adding sauce.
 There are very few US restaurants that would ever serve less than a 2 cup portion so we are already at 400 calories and when that pasta serves as the bed for Shrimp Scampi, the dish can easily top 1200 calories with 50 grams of fat.
 I recently dined with a gastric sleeve friend who ordered Shrimp Scampi without the pasta but then asked for rice instead.
 She dumped the rice into the inch of butter/margarine/garlic in the bottom of the shrimp bowl to soak up all that fat and then ate it all.
-She is upset she is seventy pounds heavier than during her ‘Honeymoon Period’ yet says she has not changed a thing about how she eats.
+She is upset she is seventy pounds heavier than during her ‘Honeymoon Period’ yet says she has not changed a single thing about how she eats.

 A better and lower calorie option (and equally delicious) would have been Old Bay seasoned steamed shrimp with side salad – even with blue cheese dressing at least it would not have been two high fat high calorie choices.
 Just sayin’.